 5. Standing On Your Toes

 Stand on your toes and balance for as long as you can.
-While easier than one legged stands, toe stands are effective, particularly with those who are struggling with balance.
+While easier than one legged stand, toe stands are effective, particularly with those who are struggling with balance.
 This exercise also helps strengthen your calf muscles, which are important for balance and overall mobility as well.

-Perform each exercise a 2-3 days per week, you will notice significant improvement within two to three weeks.
+Perform each exercise 2-3 days per week, you will notice significant improvement within two to three weeks.